RP1

 Oxygen-regulated protein 1 also known as retinitis pigmentosa 1 protein (RP1) is a protein that in humans is encoded by the RP1 gene.

 Function

 This gene encodes a member of the doublecortin family.
 The protein encoded by this gene contains two doublecortin domains that bind to microtubules and regulate microtubule polymerization.
-The encoded protein is a protein associated with the photoreceptor cell microtubules in the retina and is necessary for the correct stacking of outer segment disc.
+The encoded protein is a protein associated with the photoreceptor cell microtubules in the retina and is necessary for the correct stacking of outer segment discs.
 This protein and another retinal-specific protein, RP1L1, play essential and synergistic roles in affecting photosensitivity and outer segment morphogenesis of rod photoreceptor cells.

 History

 Initially named "ORP1" for its response to in vivo retinal oxygen levels (designated ORP1 for 'oxygen-regulated protein-1'), this gene was subsequently linked to autosomal dominant retinitis pigmentosa and was renamed RP1 for 'retinitis pigmentosa 1'.

 Clinical significance

 Mutations in this gene cause autosomal dominant or autosomal recessive retinitis pigmentosa.
 Transcript variants produced by alternative promoters and alternative splicing have been discovered that overlap with the current reference sequence and have multiple exons upstream and downstream of the current reference sequence.
 However, as of 2010, it is currently impossible to determine the biological effectiveness and full-length nature of certain variants.